-The Scottish Ferry Services: Ferries Plan (2013-2022) recommended that an experimental Summer ferry service from Ardrossan to Campbeltown via Brodick (Arran) should commence in May 2013, and this has now appeared on the CalMac site, though the timetable seems far from ideal.
+The Scottish Ferry Services: Ferries Plan (2013-2022) recommended an experimental Summer ferry service from Ardrossan to Campbeltown and this has now been in operation since 2013 see the CalMac site, though the timetable seems far from ideal.
 See also the Herald Scotland article on the new service, which also goes into the history of Campbeltown ferries.

 Campbeltown is the only sizeable settlement on Kintyre, and the ferry ports of Kennacraig and Claonaig are nothing more than ferry terminals.
 There are two roads down Kintyre to Campbeltown - the main road (A83) on the West side and the more cycle friendly (from a traffic point of view) the B842 (Cycle Route 78) up the East coast - but it has a lot of steep hills!
 There are two roads across the peninsula from Claonaig to Kennacraig, and the A83's southern traverse to Campbeltown.
 The rest of the centre of the peninsula isn't too accessible - except for the Kintyre Way, a long distance path which winds its way along and across the peninsula for 87 miles from Tarbert to Dunaverty Bay near Southend.
 Most of he path can be cycled and provides a way to explore the interior of the peninsula - or cross it other than on the main road routes.
 But do some research first - Google Cycling Kintyre Way as well as looking at the main Kintyre Way website.